 What Are the Correct Microphone Placement Techniques?

-Microphone placement is where most first-time executive podcasters go wrong, and it’s the easiest thing to fix. iZotope’s recording guidance and Boris FX’s recording tips both flag mic placement as the most common source of preventable audio problems.
+Microphone placement is where first-time executive podcasters often go wrong, but thankfully, it’s the easiest thing to fix.
+Industry leaders in podcast audio, like iZotope, flag mic placement as the most common source of preventable audio problems.

 Position the microphone 4 to 8 inches from your mouth, close enough to capture presence and proximity effect (the natural bass boost that makes voices sound fuller), and far enough to avoid plosives.
 Plosives are the burst of air that hits the microphone on hard “p” and “b” sounds and creates a low-frequency thud in the recording.